shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

   an implementation of the peer-to-peer network protocol as well as many of the core types such as block and transaction.
   - Note, this does not need to be a full consensus node implementation.
-An extensible node framework for on-chain nodes is likely to be more useful to developers than a consensus node implementation.
+An extensible framework for building on-chain nodes is likely to be more useful to developers than a consensus node implementation.
 - For **in-chain** development, developers need a compiler than can convert smart contracts written in their language of choice to NeoVM byte code.
   Additionally they need reference libraries for NeoVM capabilities for